MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 - **Lines 19-21:** Add an `updateWallet` function that sets your new wallet state when you connect.
   This will also be called when you add code later that refreshes our wallet state.
-  This function will come in handy as you start syncing the `balance` and `chainId`.
+  This function will be helpful as you start syncing the `balance` and `chainId`.

 - **Lines 23-28:** Add a `handleConnect` function that the UI calls to connect to MetaMask using `window.ethereum.request` and the `eth_requestAccounts` RPC method.